microsoft/gadgetron-azure/README.md

 ## Connecting with VPN (Azure)

-To connect secure to the Gadgetron in the Kubernetes cluster, it is recommended that you establish a VPN point to site connection.
+You can use VPN to connect to the Gadgetron in the Kubernetes cluster, it is recommended that you establish a VPN point to site connection.
 Please consult the [Azure P2S VPN guide](https://docs.microsoft.com/en-us/azure/vpn-gateway/vpn-gateway-howto-point-to-site-resource-manager-portal).
 The basic steps are:

 1. Create a gateway subnet in your [AKS cluster network](https://docs.microsoft.com/azure/aks/concepts-network).
 1. Create a VPN Gateway in the subnet.
 1. Obtain/generate keys and [install client software](https://docs.microsoft.com/en-us/azure/vpn-gateway/point-to-site-vpn-client-configuration-azure-cert).
 1. Connect securely using VPN connection.

-## Connecting with SSH jump server
+## Connecting with SSH jump server (to be deprecated)

-This repo contains a helm chart and other artifacts for deploying an SSH jump server in the cluster and you can use this jump server to establish an SSH tunnel.
-Maintaining these tunnels can be cumbersome and stunnel (see above) is the recommended approach.
-That said, an SSH jump server can provide a fast way to test the deployment.
+This repo also contains a helm chart and other artifacts for deploying an SSH jump server in the cluster and you can use this jump server to establish an SSH tunnel.
+Maintaining these tunnels can be cumbersome and **stunnel (see above) is the recommended approach**.
+That said, an SSH jump server can provide an alternative way to test the deployment.

 ### Deploy SSH jump server: